joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-09-13-tour-de-riddler.md

 With a lot of time on the bike, our troubled rider has a think.
 Their inner voice, which is decent at mental arithmetic says

-- "if I start in first, I stay in first"
+- "if I start first I stay in first"
-- "if I start in second, I stay in second if the person in first is not on the team ($p=1/3$)"
+- "if I start second I stay in second if the person in first is not on the team ($p=1/3$)"
-- "if I start in third I stay in third if the person in fourth is not on the team ($p=1/3$)"
+- "if I start third I stay in third if the person in fourth is not on the team ($p=1/3$)"
 - "if I start last I stay last"

 According to this logic, they're expected score is